-The Scoreboard is your class motivator, a team game in which your kids advance to higher and higher levels of academic and social behavior.
-Think of the Scoreboard as a video game with morals!
+The Scoreboard is your class motivator, a team game that advances your kids to higher and higher levels of academic and social behavior.
+Stop scolding ... start Scoreboarding!

 Astonishingly enough, you don’t provide material rewards for positive behavior.
 Forget lottery tickets, play money, candy, weird stuff you bought from Oriental Trading Company.
 Throw away that Treasure Chest!
 The reward for excellence should be being recognized for excellence, not receiving a caramel.

 When kids ask, “What do we get for winning?”
 You grin and reply, “Just like a video game, win enough times on the Scoreboard and you climb to a higher level.”
 When students inquire, “How many levels are there?”
 You respond, “How high can you count?”